jcosborn/qex/src/experimental/graph/DESIGN.md

 `slotVar(x)` is a transparent alias with the same value and derivatives as `x` but a distinct node.
 It has no custom `inputView` and is the graph spelling of `let slot = x`.
 Differentiating with respect to `slot` never reaches a sibling.
-Ordinary values preserve their concrete type through `newOneOf`.
+Ordinary values use their mathematical result family through `valueLike`.
 Resolved `Glambda` aliases return `GlambdaRef`; lambda resolution and structural VJPs follow their input edge.
 They support `apply` and `vjpOf`, subject to the functional layer's existing absence of whole-lambda cotangents.
 Structural